 Our philosophical approach emphasizes that recovery starts with four foundational principles that are incorporated into a systematic personalized program of care.
-This program integrates conventional and holistic strategies to affect a comprehensive natural healing process called NeuroEndoMetabolic therapy.
-It is also commonly referred to as NEM therapy.
+This program integrates conventional and holistic strategies to affect a comprehensive natural healing process called NeuroEndoMetabolic nutritional program.
+It is also commonly referred to as NEM Nutritional Program.
 To understand this therapy, it is first important to understand why the neuroendocrine and metabolic components of the body, as the name implies, are key pillars of this therapy.

 The NEM stress response represents an automated complex internal web of systems and organs linked to each other to form a functional network.
 Its job is to neutralize stress and provide the necessary safety net when stress threatens our survival.
 The NEM stress response is analogous to the main electrical circuit panel of your house.
 Within the panel are various groups of circuit breakers.
 Each breaker controls an area of the house.
 Collectively they can be tied to one another as well.
 The body’s neuroendocrine and metabolic components work the same way.
 Collectively, they act as the master circuit board to handle stress.
 There are two components to the NEM stress response.